KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ## Solution

 I would Project Manage a modern new website, marketing materials, and marketing plan for the Pretty Prairie United Methodist Church.
 Anytime possible, the project would utilize low-cost options and pre-existing resources.

-## Part 2
-Also, in the process of doing research for the outreach campaign, I learned about problems (and opportunities) facing the global [United Methodist Church](http://www.umc.org).
-I conducted a [Research and Design Sprint](http://www.gv.com/sprint) to re-imagine the global United Methodist Church, in line with trends in tech and United Methodist membership.